 Our head and registered offices are at The Exchange Tower, 130 King Street West, Toronto, Ontario, M5X 1J2.
-We also have offices in Montreal, Calgary, Vancouver, Houston, Boston, Chicago, Washington D.C. and London, U.K. Our website is www.tmx.com.
+We also have offices in Montreal, Calgary, Vancouver, Houston, Boston, Chicago, New York, London, U.K., Beijing and Sydney.
+Our website is www.tmx.com.
 We are not incorporating information contained on our website in our AIF.

-Intercorporate Relationships1
+Intercorporate Relationships

-We carry on our business directly or indirectly through the companies (boxed) and operations (circled) shown below:
+We carry on our business principally directly or indirectly through the companies (boxed) and operations (circled) shown below:

-The chart above outlines the jurisdiction in which each company was incorporated, continued, formed or organized and the percentage of votes attaching to all voting securities of each company held directly or indirectly by TMX Group or its subsidiaries.
+&lt;sup>1 The chart above outlines the jurisdiction in which each company was incorporated, continued, formed or organized and the percentage of votes attaching to all voting securities of each company held directly or indirectly by TMX Group or its subsidiaries.

-GENERAL DEVELOPMENT OF THE BUSINESS2
+GENERAL DEVELOPMENT OF THE BUSINESS

 Advances in technology, globalization, consolidation, regulation and the introduction of alternative trading venues have changed the way global exchange markets operate.
-Exchanges have combined and are continuing to combine across jurisdictions and across asset classes and have moved to integrated, diversified and multi-product business models in order to broaden their revenue sources and realize efficiencies.
+Exchanges have combined across jurisdictions and across asset classes and have moved to integrated, diversified and multi-product business models in order to broaden their revenue sources and realize efficiencies.
 Market participants are demanding faster, less expensive, and more sophisticated trading capability and are seeking new sources of liquidity, products and services which has resulted in the creation of alternative trading venues that are competing aggressively with exchanges for order flow.
+These trends are apparent in Canada as a number of alternative trading systems ("ATSs") operating both dark and visible trading venues have entered the equity trading market.
+In the past few years, competition has intensified.